An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: A weighted Plancherel estimate

 \section{A weighted Plancherel estimate}

-In this section, we prove a weighted Plancherel estimate for convolution kernels associated to the sub-Laplacian~$L$.
-Usually, those estimates are the crux of the matter when proving Mikhlin--Hörmander results featuring the threshold $s>d/2$ with $d$ being the topological dimension of the underlying space (cf.\ \cite[Thm.~4.6]{Ma12} and \cite[Prop.~3]{Ma15}).
+In this section, we prove a weighted Plancherel estimate for convolution kernels associated with the sub-Laplacian~$L$ on the Heisenberg type group $G$.
+Usually, those estimates are the crux of the matter when proving Mikhlin--Hörmander results featuring the threshold $s>d/2$, where $d$ is the topological dimension of the underlying space, see for example \cite[Thm.~4.6]{Ma12} or \cite[Prop.~3]{Ma15}.
 However, in the present setting, the weighted Plancherel estimate \cref{eq:weighted-plancherel} will serve a different purpose, namely turning support conditions in conjunction with convolution kernels into some sort of rapid decay.

-\begin{proposition} Let $F$ and $F_\ell$ be defined as in \cref{prop:restriction}, and $K_\ell$ be the convolution kernel of the operator $F_\ell(L,U)$.
+\begin{proposition} Let $F$ and $F_\ell$ be defined as in \cref{prop:restriction}, and $\mathcal K_\ell$ be the convolution kernel of the operator $F_\ell(L,U)$.
 Then, for all $\alpha\ge 0$,

 \end{proposition}